 Stand By Me – Ben E. King

 Stand By Me by Ben E. King is a great riff to learn because it simply repeats all the way through and it’s a great example of how we can weave a line through a chord progression.

 In the original recording there’s no drum beat.
 It’s just a triangle, some percussion and the orchestra so I’ve written a basic drum beat that should help with your practice.

 Please Note: The original recording of this song is actually in the key of A Major.
 So if you want to play along with that version, here you go:

 Billie Jean – Michael Jackson

-Billie Jean by Michael Jackson is a really short riff in the key of F sharp minor and it’s really popular with beginners because it’s so recognisable.
+Billie Jean by Michael Jackson is a really short riff in the key of F sharp minor and really popular with beginners.
 There are several different ways of playing the riff but I’m going to show you a simply fingering that’s easy for beginners.

 Come As You Are – Nirvana

-For this lesson we’ll be playing Come As You Are in the key of E minor but it is worth noting that the live versions always tend to be in F minor.
-I think this is possibly due to Nirvana tuning down to D on the original and then down to E flat on the live versions but, either way, this fingering will work for playing along with the studio version.
+For this lesson we’ll be playing Come As You Are in the key of E minor but it is worth noting that the live versions are commonly in F minor.
+I think this is possibly due to Nirvana tuning down to D on the original and then down to E flat on the live versions.

 Sunshine Of Your Love – Cream